mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052-4054_Extended_Memory_4-Slot_Backpack/README.md

 # Tektronix 4052-4054 Extended Memory File Manager

-This was an Option 27 (256KB) or Option 28 (512KB) Extended Memory File Manager for the 4052A and 4054A graphics computers.
+This was an Option 27 (256KB) or Option 28 (512KB) Extended Memory File Manager for the 4052, 4052A, 4054 and 4054A graphics computers.

+The 4052A/4054A had data access speed up to 400KB per second!
+The 4052 and 4054 with this option achieved memory access speed up to 50KB per second.

 ![Extended Memory File Manager](./Extended%20Memory%20File%20Manager%20photo.jpg)